-The Learning Support Coordinator provides support to assist students with mild or moderate learning difficulties in successfully accessing the curriculum within the classroom.
-Subject teachers collaboratively plan and support this, enabling them to meet differing student needs through differentiation, flexible approaches, modified outcomes, and/or additional resources, as necessary.
+Specialists in this area provide support to assist students with mild/moderate learning difficulties to successfully access the curriculum within the classroom.
+This is achieved through collaborative planning and support for class and subject teachers, to enable them to meet differing student needs through differentiation, flexible approaches, modified outcomes and/or additional resources, as appropriate.